-During the year that has just ended, despite the fact that the pandemic crisis is still affecting the setting, the Group was able to respond by making its own contribution to the country's economic recovery by registering further growth and one of the highest increases in its almost 20-year history to date.
-This performance is even more noteworthy if one considers that it derives mainly from the organic and sustainable development of the Group's liberalized businesses; indeed, these business areas have benefited from the growing demand for services associated with the pursuit of carbon neutrality, such as energy efficiency, and the circular economy, with the recovery of materials.
+During the year that has just ended, even in a context affected by both the pandemic and the outbreak of the conflict in Ukraine, the Group was able to ensure continuity in the services delivered and investments made, registering further growth and one of the highest increases in its almost 20-year history to date.

+This performance is even more noteworthy considering that all portfolio businesses achieved positive results, with growth being driven by organic and sustainable development of the Group's liberalised businesses; indeed, these business areas have benefited from the growing demand for services associated with the pursuit of carbon neutrality, such as energy efficiency, and the circular economy, with the recovery of materials.

-Earnings before interest, taxes, depreciation, and amortization increased by 9.0%.
-During the year, the Group laid the foundations for growth in the years to come, thanks in part to the completion of three acquisitions in the waste management sector that are expected to generate significant synergies with the Group's diversified platform of plants.
+Earnings before interest, taxes, depreciation, and amortisation increased by 6.2%.
+During the year, the Group laid the foundations for growth in the years to come, thanks in part to the completion of a number of acquisitions that are expected to generate significant synergies with the Group's diversified platform of plants.